Post-Baccalaureate Secondary Education

 There are many resources available to help graduate students pay for college, including College of Education scholarships.
 Additional scholarships may be found at the Financial Support section of the Graduate Division website.
 For more information on financial aid and additional resources, please visit the UH Mānoa Financial Aid Office (email@example.com).

-PBCTE-Secondary is a 33-36 credit certificate program of 10 required core course.
+PBCTE is a 36 credit certificate program of 10 required core course.

-- The 10 core courses in PBCTE-Secondary are offered online and include live sessions on the Internet weekday evenings to accommodate working professionals.
+- The 10 core courses in PBCTE are offered online and include live sessions on the Internet weekday evenings to accommodate working professionals.

 - General breakdown of program timeline